 There are several factors that will determine the cost of a Medicare supplement policy upon purchase.
 Each insurance company and each state has its own rules and regulations affecting policy prices.

 That is why it’s usually wise to shop around with an independent agency.
-Medicare supplement prices are controlled by law, so it will be no more or less expensive to work through an insurance agent.
+The prices of Medicare supplement insurance plans are controlled by law, so it will be no more or less expensive to work through an insurance agent.